Infrared thermometers are in high demand these days.

 Not only is measuring the temperature of meat a legal requirement, but it’s going to make sure you’re not serving undercooked food and poisoning your guests.

 Given the health-focus society we find ourselves living in, there are countless different thermometers to choose from for all sorts of applications.

 Take your time and find one designed for the purpose you need it for.
-When you’re dealing with potential illnesses, there’s no reason to cut corners, especially given how affordable a lot of thermometers are.
+When dealing with potential illnesses, there’s no reason to cut corners, especially given how affordable many thermometers are.